 Maple sugar season in Ontario normally starts in the late winter and ends in the early spring.
 The sugar maple’s sap starts to flow after a hard freeze.
 The best time for maple sap collection is when nights are freezing cold and are followed by sunny and rather warm days that are between 40 and 50 degrees Fahrenheit.
 On days when these conditions are not reached, the flow of sap will be slow.
 When optimum conditions are reached, the sap will flow quickly, on these days, we should check often so that the buckets don’t run over!
 The entire sap collection season only lasts from three to four weeks.
 When the temperature remains above freezing, or when the maple trees begin to form buds, it’s time to stop collecting sap from the trees.
 If maple syrup is made from sap collected once buds have begun to form on the maple trees, the syrup will smell bad and have a poor flavor.

 How long does maple syrup last?

 Maple syrup never spoils!
 This is due to the high concentration of sugar in maple syrup.
-Maple syrup should be kept in the refrigerator once it’s opened to discourage mold from growing on the syrup.
-Should mold grow on maple syrup, it’s safe and easy to remove.
-Just scoop the mold off the top of the syrup with a spoon and discard the mold or strain the maple syrup into a clean container through a piece of cheesecloth.
-Maple syrup kept in a cold place such as a refrigerator is less likely to grow mold than maple syrup kept in a cupboard or other warm place.
+Maple syrup should be kept in the refrigerator once it’s opened to discourage mould from growing on the syrup.
+Should mould grow on maple syrup, it’s safe and easy to remove.
+Just scoop the mould off the top of the syrup with a spoon and discard the mould or strain the maple syrup into a clean container through a piece of cheesecloth.
+Maple syrup kept in a cold place such as a refrigerator is less likely to grow mould than maple syrup kept in a cupboard or other warm place.